dikortis/LetsTalkETC/Episodes/Episode_15.md

 the lambda calculus and one is based on
 Turing machines and the people then programming real machines in the 1940s
-50s 60s etc they wrote they programmed computers in the way that they actually work because that's the obvious thing to do and that's kind of what you have to
+50s 60s ETC they wrote they programmed computers in the way that they actually work because that's the obvious thing to do and that's kind of what you have to